 There are numerous factors unique to professionals which require knowledgeable legal representation in divorce proceedings.
 Professionals are those individuals who require special licenses in order to practice their profession.
 Physicians, dentists, attorneys, accountants, real estate brokers, investment advisors, appraisers, and architects are a few examples of those who fall into this category.

 Most professionals have invested considerable funds and years of hard work to achieve their accreditation.
 And those who have gone on to build their own professional practice even more so.
-The process of ascertaining the value of a professional license and/or practice and then negotiating each spouse’s marital share is complex and always requires exceptional legal counsel.
+The process of ascertaining the value of a professional license and/or practice and then negotiating each spouse’s marital share is complex and always requires the skill of expert Las Vegas divorce attorneys.

 Investments in Professional Licenses and Practices